 (7) An ERCOT designated point of contact will be assigned to oversee the interconnection study process and answer questions concerning the interconnection process.
 Once assigned, the ERCOT designated point of contact will contact the IE and will be the primary ERCOT contact for the IE until the IE registers pursuant to paragraph (1) of Protocol Section 16.5, Registration of a Resource Entity.
 At that time a Client Services Representative will be assigned and will be the designated point of contact.
 If during the course of the studies, additional information is needed by ERCOT from the IE, ERCOT will return the GINR to the IE and the IE will have ten Business Days to answer the request for additional information by submitting a change request via the online RIOO system without impacting the study timeline.
 The IE will be notified that action is required via a RIOO system automated email.

-(8) Prior to the initial contact from the ERCOT designated point of contact, IEs should direct questions concerning the generation interconnection or change process to GINR@ercot.com.
-All email communication sent to GINR@ercot.com shall include the associated project identification number (INR number) in the subject field.
+(8) Prior to the initial contact from the ERCOT designated point of contact, IEs should direct questions concerning the generation interconnection or change process to ResourceIntegrationDepartment@ercot.com.
+All email communication sent to ResourceIntegrationDepartment@ercot.com shall include the associated project identification number (INR number) in the subject field.
 If the communication is not specific to a project, the email subject field shall have the words “Generation Interconnection or Change Request.”

 (9) If proposed Generation Resources or SOGs that would use the same physical transmission interconnection are to be built in stages with in-service dates more than one year apart, each stage should be treated as a separate interconnection request but may be included in the same study.